To get the best experience on The Bowery Mission's website, please upgrade to the latest version of Chrome, Safari, Firefox, Edge or Opera.

 • Do you offer volunteer opportunities during other holidays?

 The Bowery Mission operates seven days a week, every single day of the year — and we have volunteer opportunities to match!
-However, please note that our Thanksgiving, Christmas, and Martin Luther King Jr. Day opportunities often fill up MONTHS in advance.
-If you would like to volunteer during a holiday, please be sure to contact us a few months before.
+However, please note that our Christmas and Martin Luther King Jr. Day opportunities often fill up a month in advance.
+These opportunities are first-come, first-served when they are available on our portal.

 On holidays like Easter, Memorial Day, Independence Day, and Labor Day, we typically need MORE volunteers than we have!
 Please inquire if you are interested in serving on these days — we would be grateful!